 Solidaridad is an international network organization with a relatively new and culturally diverse staff.
 Our staff is the key factor for realizing the vision and strategy of Solidaridad.
 The HR strategy "Growth through Connection" reflects the common HR strategy at the network level.
 The implementation of HR policy and its related Performance Management and Talent Management takes place at the regional level.
 This requires the strengthening of senior capacity in order to realize the innovation agenda and to absorb the growth of the agenda.
-In 2018 a new job- and salary framework has been implemented.
+2019 was the first year in which the HR cycle followed the new job- and salary framework.